learn-co-curriculum/programming-univbasics-4-building-nested-hashes/README.md

 positions = {:office_manager => "Carley McGee", :coo => "Kristi Riordan ", :placements_manager => "Jackie Morgan", :creative_designer => "Edvin Lee", :ruby_instructor => "Katie"}
 ```

+## Objectives
+1. Become comfortable reading and using the official documentation of the Ruby Language
+2. Gain proficiency instantiating hashes
+3. Gain understanding of nested hash creation and retrieval
+4. Gain proficiency performing simple manipulations

+## Instructions

 The third test in this lab requires you to build out a multidimentional hash (monopoly).
-A multidimentional hash is simply a hash of hashes - that is a hash that contains other hashes.
+A multidimentional hash is simply a hash of hashes - a key can point to a value that is an additiona hash, and so on.
+You can think of it as nesting.

 At the end of the exercice your multidimentional monopoly hash should look like this:

 ```ruby
 monopoly =  {